funktionale-programmierung/bob2015/2024/breitner.md

-Ever since Joachim has found beauty and elegance in Functional Programming, he’s been working with and on functional programming languages, in particular Haskell, where he is contributed to the compiler, helps with the steering committee and is a co-host of the Haskell Interlude podcast.
+Ever since Joachim has found beauty and elegance in Functional Programming, he’s been working with and on functional programming languages, in particular Haskell, where he has contributed to the compiler, helps with the steering committee and is a co-host of the Haskell Interlude podcast.